Building and Running Workerman Apps with ServBay

 use Workerman\Protocols\Http\Response;

-// 'http://0.0.0.0:8080' means creating an HTTP server listening on all network interfaces (0.0.0.0) at port 8080
+// 'http://0.0.0.0:8080' creates an HTTP server listening on all interfaces on port 8080

-// 0.0.0.0 allows access from the local machine or other devices on the LAN; 8080 is the port number
+// 0.0.0.0 allows access from localhost or LAN devices; 8080 is the port to listen on.

 $http_worker = new Worker('http://0.0.0.0:8080');

-// Set the number of Worker processes
+// Set number of Worker processes

 $http_worker->count = 4;